neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparsifying_bert_using_recipes.md

 Additionally, you will use the argument `--onnx_export_path` to specify the destination folder for the exported ONNX model.
 The resulting exported model could then be used for inference with the `DeepSparse Engine`.

-The following command prunes the model in 30 epochs to 80% sparsity of the encoder layers:
+The following command prunes the model in 30 epochs to 80% sparsity of the encoder layers, saving two checkpoints during training:

 ```bash
 python transformers/examples/pytorch/question-answering/run_qa.py \